-Exhibit 10-14The exhibit below shows the timetables of 38 kV transmission line and 115/38 kV substations MiniGrid transmission investment implementation for both the engineering/permitting/outage scheduling phase and EPC phase.
+Exhibit 10-14 shows the timetables of 38 kV transmission line and 115/38 kV substations MiniGrid transmission investment implementation for both the engineering/permitting/outage scheduling phase and EPC phase.

 Similarly, Priority 1 and 2 projects are estimated to be completed before 2024, and all projects are assumed to be in-service by 2028.